 Here are some recommendations to keep in mind before starting the treatment with acupressure:

 – The points located in the abdomen are contraindicated for pregnant women.

-– It is not recommended to apply it to hungry people, tired and in a drunken state, to avoid fainting.
+To avoid fainting, it is not recommended to apply it to hungry people, tired, and in a drunken state.